Coras FC

-Coras Fútbol Club commonly known as Coras de Tepic was a Mexican football club that played in the Mexican football league system Liga Premier (third-tier).
-The club was founded in the late 1950s in Tepic, Nayarit as Deportivo Tepic and was later transferred to Piedras Negras, Coahuila.
+Coras Fútbol Club, simplified as Coras FC and also known as Coras de Tepic, was a Mexican professional football club based in Tepic, Nayarit until its relocation.
+It competed in Liga Premier, the second level division of Mexican football, and played its home matches at the Estadio Sección 123.
+Founded in 1950 as Deportivo Tepic, the club changed its name to Club Universidad de Nayarit in 1971, later renamed as Chivas Coras in 2006, and finally it changed to its current name in 2014.
+The club was relocated to Piedras Negras, Coahuila in 2023, and was later dissolved in 2024.

 History

 The club was founded on July 19, 1959 by Francisco Mengibar Bueno in Tepic, Nayarit and quickly joined the Segunda División de México.
 The club played mostly in the Mexican inferior division from 1960 to the 1980s.
-In 1986 the club was invited to play the Copa de Oro de Occidente with Primera División and Segunda División clubs based in the mid-western region of the country.
+In 1986, the club was invited to play the Copa de Oro de Occidente with Primera División and Segunda División clubs based in the mid-western region of the country.

-In 1994 the club was invited to play the first tournament in the newly created Primera División 'A' de México.
+In 1994, the club was invited to play the first tournament in the newly created Primera División 'A' de México.
 The club struggled during its first year and was relegated back to the Segunda División de México after the 1995–96 tournament.
 In 2002 the club won the Apertura 2002 tournament in Segunda División de México.
 The club has been playing on and off ever since and recently built a new stadium in order to rejoin the Ascenso MX for the Apertura 2012 tournament.
 They also played the Austin Posse in 2004.

 In June 2017, owner José Luis Higuera confirmed the club would no longer exist after he bought a new club, Club Atlético Zacatepec.
 The Coras franchise disappeared for a month after being relocated to Zacatepec, Morelos.

 In July 2017, the Cuervos de Ensenada club management announced its relocation to Tepic, where it was renamed as Deportivo Tepic JAP.
 However, this new team was highlighted by poor economic and administrative management that led to its disappearance in May 2018.